 This functionality ensures that originators have all the necessary information at their fingertips to manage and track transactions effectively.
 The Query Payout API is especially beneficial during timeout situations or in instances where transaction notifications fail to come through.

-Available for Visa Direct for Card and Visa B2B Connect
+Available for Visa Direct for Account and Visa Direct for Wallet only

 Response data includes: